google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Remember Joseph?

-It would also be during this time period that Jacob's favorite son Joseph (who was betrayed and sold into slavery by his brothers) would find his way into the hands of the Hyksos Empire.
-It's during this time period that Joseph is promoted to the second most powerful position from within this empire.
+It would also be during this period that Jacob's favorite son, Joseph (who was betrayed and sold into slavery by his brothers), would find his way into the hands of the Hyksos Empire.
+It's during this time period that Joseph is promoted to the second most powerful position within this empire.
 The Lord would speak through Joseph at the time, and by doing so, Joseph was able to interpret the troubling dreams that the Hyksos ruler was having.

-And because of this, Joseph was able to warn them about the "seven years of great abundance" that would be followed by the devastating "seven year famine."
-However, in spite of this troubling news, it would be during this fourteen year period that Egypt would be able to solidify itself as a great power.
-The Hyksos rulers had shown great wisdom by listening, and obeying the Word of God, that had been spoken through His servant Joseph.
+And because of this, Joseph was able to warn them about the "seven years of great abundance" that would be followed by the devastating "seven-year famine."
+However, despite this troubling news, it would be during these fourteen years that Egypt would be able to solidify itself as a great power.
+The Hyksos rulers had shown great wisdom by listening and obeying the Word of God that had been spoken through His servant Joseph.

 Bible Study Online

-Understand that these nations had no choice, but to go to Egypt for aid if they wanted to survive.
-And of course this gave Egypt a tremendous advantage, which would eventually elevate them above everybody else.
-And all of this was made possible, because God had included Egypt in His overall plans when it came to the Israel nation.
+Understand that these nations had no choice but to go to Egypt for aid if they wanted to survive.
+And of course, this gave Egypt a tremendous advantage, which would eventually elevate it above everybody else.
+And all of this was made possible because God had included Egypt in His overall plans for the Israel nation.

-For if God would have chosen a different nation, the Egyptians wouldn't had been in such a powerful position in the first place.
+For if God had chosen a different nation, the Egyptians wouldn't have been in such a powerful position in the first place.
 So this is why we find God reminding Pharaoh of these facts: "But indeed for this purpose I have raised you up, that I may show My power in you, and that My name may be declared in all the earth."

 Bible Study Online

-And know that before it's all said and done, God will show Pharaoh and the Egyptian people as a whole, that everything that they had achieve as a kingdom, who they were as a people - was made possible by the Most High God, and not by their false deities.
-The Egyptians would soon realize that they indeed, owed the God of Israel - everything.
+And know that before it's all said and done, God will show Pharaoh and the Egyptian people as a whole that everything that they had achieved as a kingdom, who they were as a people, was made possible by the Most High God, and not by their false deities.
+The Egyptians would soon realize that they indeed owed the God of Israel everything.

 In the next Bible Study Online Article:

-In the next article we will take a closer look at the tremendous cost of going against God.
-Also - Is God really the vengeful, hateful and unloving God that the world claims Him to be?
+In the following article, we will take a closer look at the tremendous cost of going against God.
+Also, is God the vengeful, hateful, and unloving God that the world claims Him to be?

 May God blessings be upon you, and thank you for your ongoing support